 Book-Math Expressions.
 Our curriculum centers around the student learner.
 Extending from 4th grade concepts that were introduced, we will explore further Fractions, Decimals, Word Problems, Algebra, Data Analysis, Measurement, Geometry, Volumes, Perimeter, Area, and both Two and Three Dimensional figures.
 Technology is used within the class to support the student’s growth.

 At this grade level, students are building literacy skills as they develop knowledge about the world.
 Students are reading both fictional and nonfictional texts with an increasingly critical eye to find the main ideas and supporting details.
-They use examples from the text when completing graphic organizers used to begin to write five-paragraph essays for the first time.
+They use examples from the text when completing graphic organizers used to begin to write Narrative, Informational, and Opinion five-paragraph essays for the first time.

-Additional supplements to the curriculum include an English textbook with exercises in grammar and mechanics; two vocabulary systems: weekly word lists based on the same Greek and Latin roots in the first half of the school year and weekly words based on context clues, synonyms, and antonyms in the second half of the school year; independent reading assignments and goals; and an online practice system called Study Island that allows students to refine their skills in the areas of Literature, Informational Text, Writing, Conventions of Standard English, and Knowledge of Language.
+Students also participate in leveled 2-week long Book Clubs to use these standards in group discussions with hands-on project-based assessments.
+Additional supplements to the curriculum include an English textbook with exercises in grammar and mechanics; two vocabulary systems: weekly word lists based on the same Greek and Latin roots, synonyms, and antonyms.
+Students supplement their vocabulary with supported Grammar from Into Reading (HMHCO).
+Students practice skills on an online system called Waggle that allows students to refine their skills in the areas of Literature, Informational Text, Writing, Conventions of Standard English, and Knowledge of Language.